Student Counseling and Psychological Services

-Student Counseling Services is a department in the Division of Student Affairs.
+Student Counseling and Psychological Services is a department in Student Affairs.
 It is the primary counseling center for Auburn University’s undergraduate and graduate student community.
-Student Counseling Services is conveniently located on campus on the 2nd floor of the Auburn University Medical Clinic.
+Student Counseling and Psychological Services is conveniently located on campus on the 2nd floor of the Auburn University Medical Clinic.
 Their office provides clinical services to students and outreach to the campus community Monday –Friday 8am-5pm.

-For more information about their services, please visit the Student Counseling Services Website.
+For more information about their services, please visit the Student Counseling and Psychological Services Website.

 Auburn University Medical Clinic